 Treatment of small cell lung cancer

 As with NSCLC, the treatment of small cell lung cancer depends on the stage.
 Small cell lung cancer spreads quickly, so chemotherapy is the primary treatment for all patients.
-You may hear your doctor refer to limited stage (no signs that the cancer has spread) or extensive stage (cancer that has spread) to describe your small cell lung cancer.
+You may hear your doctor refer to limited stage, which means there are no signs that the cancer has spread, or extensive stage, which means that the cancer that has spread, to describe your small cell lung cancer.

 The most commonly used chemotherapy regimen is etoposide (Toposar, VePesid, Etopophos) plus cisplatin (Platinol) or carboplatin (Paraplatin).
 For patients with limited stage small cell lung cancer, chemotherapy plus radiation therapy to the chest is given twice a day.
 Radiation therapy is best when given during the first or second month of chemotherapy.
 Patients with extensive stage cancer receive chemotherapy for three to six months.

 Surgery is rarely used for patients with small cell lung cancer and is only considered for patients with very early-stage disease, such as cancer in a small lung nodule.
 In those situations, chemotherapy, with or without radiation therapy, is given after surgery.

 In patients whose cancer has shrunk after chemotherapy, radiation therapy to the head lessens the risk that the cancer will spread to the brain.
 This is called prophylactic cranial irradiation (PCI), and it has been shown to lengthen the lives of these patients.

 Like patients with later-stage NSCLC, patients with small cell lung cancer of any stage face the risk that their cancer can return, even when its growth is controlled.
 All patients with small cell lung cancer should have regular follow-up care with their doctors, including x-rays, scans, and check-ups.